-------------------------------------------------------------------------

-This program converts statistic of choice to a p-value with
+This program converts a statistic value to a p-value, with

 Often to convert a statistic to a p-value, supplementary